List of DC Comics characters: C: Cyclone Kids

-The Cyclone Kids are fictional characters appearing in American comic books published by DC Comics.
+The Cyclone Kids are two characters appearing in American comic books published by DC Comics.

 Amelia "Sisty" Hunkel is the daughter of Ma Hunkel.
 Mortimer "Dinky" Jibbet is the younger brother of Scribbly Jibbet and Ma Hunkel's neighbor.
 When Ma operated as Red Tornado, Sisty and Dinky became her sidekicks known as the Cyclone Kids.

 Later on in their life, Sisty and Dinky got married and joined up with Old Justice.
 In addition, they have a niece who operates as Cyclone.

-Cyclotronic Man

-Ned Creegan is a fictional character appearing in American comic books published by DC Comics.